On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: On the Regularity of Causal Fermion Systems

-At this point, we see that the desired condition $A<1/4$ could be obtained by taking $\varepsilon$ small enough.
-Nevertheless, this argument is not legitimate in that we required the length parameter $\varepsilon$ to freely vary within the interval $(0,\varepsilon_{max})$.
+We see that the desired condition $A<1/4$ can be obtained by taking $\varepsilon$ small enough.
+Nevertheless, this argument is not legitimate, because we want the length parameter $\varepsilon$ to freely vary within the interval $(0,\varepsilon_{max})$.
 Only at the very end a specific choice for $\varepsilon$ should be made, which is based upon physical arguments and cannot depend on the specific choice of the physical solutions.
-The problematic term is the addend containing the microscopic behaviour function, which might be pretty large.
-The remaining terms involve only positive powers of the microscopic scale $\varepsilon$ and are generally pretty small.
-Therefore we need to make some assumptions on the quantity $\cE(\bpsi,\varepsilon,x_0)$.
+Troubles could arise from the addend involving the microscopic-behaviour function, which can be very large.
+The remaining terms involve only positive powers of the microscopic scale $\varepsilon$ and are generally very small.
+Therefore, we need to make some assumptions on the quantity $\cE(\bpsi,\varepsilon,x_0)$.

 Let us start with the limiting case $\cE(\bpsi,\varepsilon,x_0)=0$.
-If we choose $\varepsilon_0=\varepsilon$, then the above inequalities can be simplified to:
+If we choose $\varepsilon_0=\varepsilon$, then the above inequalities can be simplified to